-2022 BONDING CAPACITY
+2023 BONDING CAPACITY

-In October 2021, net senior severance tax bonding capacity for capital outlay projects in 2022 was estimated at \$553.3 million.
-In addition, an estimated \$64.2 million in bonding capacity will be available for water projects recommended by the Water Trust Board, as well as \$32.1 million each for tribal infrastructure and colonias infrastructure projects.
-General obligation bonding capacity is estimated at \$244.5 million.
-It is anticipated that the forecasts will be updated prior to or during the upcoming legislative session.
+In December 2022, net senior severance tax bonding capacity for capital outlay projects in 2023 was estimated at \$1.5 billion.
+That estimate includes an estimated \$135.1 million in bonding capacity for water projects recommended by the Water Trust Board, as well as \$67.6 million each for tribal infrastructure and colonias infrastructure projects.